 Roald Dahl's unforgettable characters: part 2

-Last year we looked at five of his fictional icons, but with so many to choose from, we thought we'd look at five more.
+Earlier on in the week, we looked at five of his best characters, but with so many to choose from, we thought we'd look at five more:

 Miss Agatha Trunchball is the formidable headmistress at Crunchem Hall Primary School in Roald Dahl's Matilda.
 She is one of the most memorable head teachers in children's fiction, but for all the wrong reasons.

-She is brutish, incredibly mean and doesn't even like children.
-Thanks to Matilda, however, she gets her just deserts.
+She is brutish, incredibly mean and doesn't even like children!
+Thanks to Matilda though, she gets her just deserts.

 The title character in Danny, Champion of the World, is a resilient and resourceful young boy.
-Danny leads a simple life living in a gypsy caravan with his dad, and he is happy with his lot.
+Danny leads a simple life living in a gypsy caravan with his dad.
 He is always mucking in and helping his dad with chores, at work, and is a massive support to him.
-And like a typical nine-year-old boy he relishes in the chance to experience some adventure.
+And like a typical nine-year-old boy, he relishes in the chance to experience some adventure and mischief.

-Mr Fox is a family man who uses his wits and brains to support his wife and their four children, in Fantastic Mr Fox.
-He is clever and skilful - able to outsmart the three local farmers by stealing their livestock from right under their noses.
+Mr Fox is a family man who uses his wits and brains to support his wife and their four children in Fantastic Mr Fox.
+He is clever and skilful - able to outsmart the local farmers Boggis, Bunce and Bean by stealing their livestock from right under their noses.
 Even when circumstances begin to look bleak for Mr Fox, he takes charge and comes up with a cunning plan to save his family and friends.

-One of Roald Dahl's newer characters, Esio Trot's Mr Hoppy is a shy, old man who cleverly plays to his strengths and wins the heart of his elderly neighbour Mrs Silver.
+One of Roald Dahl's last creations, Esio Trot's Mr Hoppy is a shy old man who cleverly plays to his strengths and wins the heart of his elderly neighbour Mrs Silver.
 He uses his intelligence, Mrs Silver's pet tortoise Alfie, and some serious manoeuvring skills to bring them closer together.

 So why not round off your Roald Dahl week by reconnecting with some of your favourite characters this weekend?